 Elevation is the silent killer.
 It’s easy to forget that you drove from sea level to 5,000 feet and then started hiking uphill, to even greater altitudes, all in a single day—at least until the headaches and exhaustion kick in.
 The Pulse Ox sensor in the fēnix 6 bounces beams of light onto your wrist to gauge how well your body is absorbing the oxygen in the atmosphere and how well acclimated you are to the elevation.
 It simplifies decision making around how much elevation to gain and when you’ve gone high enough for today.

 Safety and Tracking

 Nothing will ever replace a dedicated two-way satellite messenger (like the inReach® Mini from Garmin), but if your watch senses an accident at your favorite roadside crag (or you hold down a button to signal it), it will automatically send a message to your emergency contacts via the Garmin Connect app on your phone.
 Cell service is required, but if you’re hurt or unconscious and are unable to call for help yourself, your watch could take over to keep you safe.
 You can also pair your fēnix 6 with an inReach device so your watch can display messages received on your inReach and send messages using its satellite communication technology.
 Plus, beyond sending a notification to your emergency contacts, you can trigger an SOS alert to contact the GEOS 24/7 emergency-response team.

 Monitor Your Body Battery

 Never overtrain again.
-Using heart rate variability (which refers to your heart’s changes throughout the day), stress, sleep, and other data, the fēnix 6 can tell you when to get sendy and start cranking out the pitches, or when today might be a rest day.
+Using heart-rate variability (which refers to your heart’s changes throughout the day), stress, sleep, and other data, the fēnix 6 can tell you when to get sendy and start cranking out the pitches, or when today might be a rest day.
 The result?
-Bump up a grade by pushing hard and getting stronger when your body is ready for it, and not burning yourself out when it’s not.
+Bump up a grade by pushing hard and getting stronger when your body is ready for it, and slow down and avoid burning yourself out when it’s not.